jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

-Nyuzi is an experimental multicore GPGPU processor implemented in SystemVerilog.
+Nyuzi is an experimental multicore GPGPU processor.
 It supports vector floating point, fine grained hardware multithreading, and a coherent L1/L2 cache hierarchy.
-It is fully synthesizable and has been validated on FPGA.
-This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and RTL verification tests.
+The SystemVerilog RTL is fully synthesizable and has been validated on FPGA.
+This project also includes a C++ toolchain based on LLVM, a symbolic debugger, an emulator, software libraries,
+and RTL verification tests.
 It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: Apache 2.0